mchmdirvan/mini-project_mochamad-irvan/README.md

 💓 **Weedy: Wedding E-Invitation Do Yourself**

 This project is a mini-project developed during the Alterra Academy Front-end with ReactJS course.
-The application serves as a digital solution for wedding invitations, designed to address the growing need for easily shareable wedding invitations in today's digital era.The application is deployed on [Vercel](https://weedyidn.vercel.app/).
+The application serves as a digital solution for wedding invitations, designed to address the growing need for easily shareable wedding invitations in today's digital era.
+The application is deployed on [Vercel](https://weedyidn.vercel.app/).
+Feel free to explore by logging in with the credentials:
+- **Username:** admin
+- **Password:** password123

 ### 🌟 Background: